 History and background

-International Men’s Day on the 19 November was founded in 1999 by Dr Jerome Teelucksingh a history lecturer at University of the West Indies in Trinidad Tabago.
-Interestingly calls for an International Men’s Day (IMD) have been going on since at least the 1960’s when it was reported in the New York Times, Feb 24 1969 that “Many men have been agitating privately to make February 23 International Men’s Day, the equivalent of March 8, which is International Women’s day“ This Day for women was first inaugurated in 1909
+International Men’s Day on 19 November was founded in 1999 by Dr Jerome Teelucksingh, a history lecturer at the University of the West Indies in Trinidad and Tabago.
+Interestingly, calls for an International Men’s Day (IMD) have been going on since at least the 1960s, when it was reported in The New York Times, February 24, 1969 that “Many men have been agitating privately to make February 23 International Men’s Day, the equivalent of March 8, which is International Women’s Day.“ This Day for women was first inaugurated in 1909

-In more recent decades there have been a number of attempts at establishing an IMD in individual countries (eg. Canada, France, USA, Colombia, Russia, Canada, China) with the hope that these gestures would be witnessed abroad by others who might follow suit and join in to celebrate their own IMD in synchrony with the founders.
-Whilst small celebrations of this nature were apparently observed by individuals in several countries they suffered a lack of publicity necessary to reach interested parties abroad, and therefore the initiatives were not continued.
+In more recent decades, there have been a number of attempts at establishing an IMD in individual countries (e.g. Canada, France, the USA, Colombia, Russia, and China) with the hope that these gestures would be witnessed abroad by others who might follow suit and join in to celebrate their own IMD in synchrony with the founders.
+Whilst small celebrations of this nature were apparently observed by individuals in several countries, they suffered a lack of publicity necessary to reach interested parties abroad; therefore, the initiatives were not continued.

-In the early 1990s, for instance, organizations in the United States, Europe, and Australia held small events in February at the invitation of Professor Thomas Oaster who directed the Missouri Center for Men’s Studies at the University of Missouri, Kansas City.
-Oaster successfully promoted the event in 1994, but his following attempt in 1995 was poorly attended and he ceased plans to continue the event in subsequent years.
+In the early 1990s, for instance, organisations in the United States, Europe, and Australia held small events in February at the invitation of Professor Thomas Oaster, who directed the Missouri Center for Men’s Studies at the University of Missouri, Kansas City.
+Oaster successfully promoted the event in 1994, but his following attempt in 1995 was poorly attended, and he ceased plans to continue the event in subsequent years.

-The Australian men and fathers advocates are the same group who established the current International Mens Day website. www.internationalmensday.com The Australian IMD organisors brought several other countries into line with the small group of countries that had newly come to celebrate on the November date which was inaugurated in Trinidad and Tobago by Dr. Jerome Teelucksingh in 1999.
-In 2008 Dads4kids pioneered an historic celebration at the NSW state parliament and did the same in 2013 in federal parliament in Canberra Australia’s Capital.
+The Australian men and fathers advocates are the same group who established the current International Men’s Day website, www.internationalmensday.com.
+The Australian IMD organisers brought several other countries into line with the small group of countries that had newly come to celebrate on the November date, which was inaugurated in Trinidad and Tobago by Dr Jerome Teelucksingh in 1999.
+In 2008, Dads4Kids pioneered a historic celebration at the NSW state parliament and did the same in 2013 in federal parliament in Canberra, Australia’s capital.

 A message from Warwick Marsh, International Men’s Day Coordinator

-It should be noted that International Mens Day as a global celebration owes a huge debt to Indian Mens Advocate and mother of two Uma Challa.
-Almost single handedly Uma Challa pioneered the celebration of International Mens Day in India in 2007 not knowing where the date had actually came from but believing in the celebration as a way to expose the shocking abuse that men suffer in the anti male legal system.
-Uma Challa is the founder of a number of organisations including the famed “Save the Indian Family Foundation” nonprofit based in Bangalore.
-Arguably Uma Challa was also one of the early instigators for an International Boys Day.
+It should be noted that International Men’s Day as a global celebration owes a huge debt to Indian Men’s Advocate and mother of two, Uma Challa.
+Almost single-handedly, Uma Challa pioneered the celebration of International Men’s Day in India in 2007, not knowing where the date had actually come from, but believing in the celebration as a way to expose the shocking abuse that men suffer in the anti-male legal system.
+Uma Challa is the founder of a number of organisations, including the famed “Save the Indian Family Foundation” nonprofit based in Bangalore.
+Arguably, Uma Challa was also one of the early instigators for an International Boys’ Day.

 The Indian celebration of IMD is by far the single biggest celebration by any country in the global village.
-It was Uma Challa who inspired Warwick Marsh the founder of Dads4Kids to take International Mens Day to the world stage and synchronize the celebrations in the disparate mens movement around the world.
+It was Uma Challa who inspired Warwick Marsh, the founder of Dads4Kids to take International Men’s Day to the world stage and synchronise the celebrations in the disparate men’s movement around the world.

 Short Documentary on International Men’s Day

-In the early years IMD received overwhelming support in the Caribbean and due to the persistent networking and invitations sent to individuals in other nations International Men’s Day has taken root on the international scene.
-The Caribbean initiative is now independently celebrated in countries as diverse as Singapore, Australia, India, United Kingdom, United States, South Africa, Haiti, Jamaica, Hungary, Malta, Ghana, Moldova, and Canada and interest in the event is increasing rapidly.
+In the early years, IMD received overwhelming support in the Caribbean, and due to the persistent networking and invitations sent to individuals in other nations, International Men’s Day has taken root on the international scene.
+The Caribbean initiative is now independently celebrated in countries as diverse as Singapore, Australia, India, the United Kingdom, the United States, South Africa, Haiti, Jamaica, Hungary, Malta, Ghana, Moldova, and Canada, and interest in the event is increasing rapidly.

-Since 1999 the methods of commemorating International Men’s Day have included the giving and receiving of gifts, public seminars, forums, conferences, classroom activities at schools, Men’s Health events, Movember fundraisers, radio and television programs, Parliamentary speeches, Government Observances, Church observances, prayer meetings, peaceful gatherings and marches, awards ceremonies, special retail promotions, music concerts and art displays.
-The manner of observing this annual day is optional; any organizations are welcome to host their own events and any appropriate forums can be used.
+Since 1999, the methods of commemorating International Men’s Day have included the giving and receiving of gifts, public seminars, forums, conferences, classroom activities at schools, Men’s Health events, Movember fundraisers, radio and television programs, Parliamentary speeches, Government Observances, Church observances, prayer meetings, peaceful gatherings and marches, awards ceremonies, special retail promotions, music concerts and art displays.
+The manner of observing this annual day is optional; any organisations are welcome to host their own events, and any appropriate forums can be used.

-Early pioneers of IMD remind everyone that the day is not intended to compete against International Woman’s Day, but is for the purpose of highlighting men’s experiences.
-Each year secondary themes are suggested, such as peace in 2002, men’s health in 2003, healing and forgiveness in 2007, or positive male role models in 2009.
-In 2010 the theme for International Men’s Day was “Our children our future”.
+Early pioneers of IMD remind everyone that the day is not intended to compete against International Women’s Day, but is for the purpose of highlighting men’s experiences.
+Each year, secondary themes are suggested, such as peace in 2002, men’s health in 2003, healing and forgiveness in 2007, or positive male role models in 2009.
+In 2010, the theme for International Men’s Day was “Our children, our future”.
 Check out Wikipedia for a full list of themes.